senx/warp10-module-template/README.md

 [Authentication plugins](https://www.warp10.io/content/03_Documentation/05_Security/06_Auth_plugins#registering-an-authentication-plugin) are Warp 10™ plugin Java classes which also implement the `io.warp10.continuum.AuthenticationPlugin` interface.

-As part of their `init` method, those plugins will register themselves using
+As part of their `init` method, those plugins must register themselves using

 ```
 Tokens.register(this)